chain4travel/caminojs-docs/README.md

-# AvalancheJS Docs
+# CaminoJS Docs

-These are the docs for [AvalancheJS](https://docs.avax.network/apis/avalanchejs).
+These are the docs for [CaminoJS](https://docs.camino.foundation/apis/avalanchejs).

-[Here are the steps](https://github.com/ava-labs/avalanchejs/blob/master/documentation/generating-typedoc.md) for generating the AvalancheJS docs.
+[Here are the steps](https://github.com/chain4travel/caminojs/blob/master/documentation/generating-typedoc.md) for generating the CaminoJS docs.